Mark Dayton: Tenure

-As senator, Dayton voted against the authorization for Iraq War, and was the first senator to introduce legislation creating a cabinet-level United States Department of Peace.
+As senator, Dayton voted against the authorization for Iraq War, and he was the first senator to introduce legislation creating a cabinet-level United States Department of Peace.

 While in the Senate, Dayton donated his salary to fund bus trips for seniors to buy cheaper prescription drugs in Canada.
 He generally voted with his fellow Democrats.

 On February 9, 2005, he announced that he would not run for reelection, saying, "Everything I've worked for, and everything I believe in, depends upon this Senate seat remaining in the Democratic caucus in 2007.
 I do not believe that I am the best candidate to lead the DFL Party to victory next year."
 He also cited his dislike of fundraising and political campaigns.
 Dayton was succeeded in the Senate by Amy Klobuchar, another DFL member.

 On September 22, 2005, the 44th anniversary of the day President John F. Kennedy signed the Peace Corps into law, Dayton became the first U.S. senator to introduce legislation creating a cabinet-level Department of Peace.
 At the same time, Representative Dennis Kucinich introduced similar legislation in the House.

 In April 2006, Time magazine rated Dayton one of America's "Five Worst Senators", calling him "The Blunderer" for such "erratic behavior" as his temporary closure of his office in 2004 because of an unspecified terrorist threat, his complaints about "limited power in a chamber where authority derives from seniority", and a February 2005 comment that the Mayo Clinic in Rochester, Minnesota, was "worth a hell of a lot more than the whole state of South Dakota", a remark he later apologized for.
 News reports of a Dayton question-and-answer session quoted him giving himself an F grade for his time in the Senate.
 Largely based on his Washington behavior, The New Republic dubbed Dayton's subsequent run for state-level elected office "Eeyore For Governor."

 In September 2006, Dayton requested a review of the Rogers, Minnesota, tornado to determine whether the National Weather Service had acted properly and the victims' deaths were unavoidable.